alaanasssar/RSS-Fetch-List/README.md

 First, you need to run cron job on this file to run, The function gets the last posts published on the site and insert it into DB.

+#YOU CAN

+you can use this https://github.com/alaanasssar/fb-Scrape-via-API to get url info with facebook api